AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

 tags: Haskell, GHC, optimizations.
 ---

+This is a post about how I reduced the size of interface files by about 20% with one easy trick.

+## Interface files & Binary

-GHC uses it's own Binary class for a hand full of reasons.
+GHC uses it's own Binary class to serialize values for a hand full of reasons.
-These in turn are used to serialize various values This class and it's instances are used to write out `.hi` (interface) files.
+The instances of the class in turn are used to write out `.hi` (interface) files.

-`.hi` files in turn are read for each imported Module.
+`.hi` files are read for each imported Module.
-They expose information about already compiled modules like definitions for inlining or calling conventions.
+They expose information about already compiled modules to GHC like definitions for inlining or calling conventions.

 Since each compiled Module results in at least one such a file there are plenty